4 Things We Learned at #OFC17

 This theme of automation and SDN-enabled optical networks was the driver behind many conference sessions and several vendor announcements, including Ciena’s unveiling of Liquid Spectrum the week before the show, which features advanced software applications like Bandwidth Optimizer and Performance Meter.
 These apps build on the integrated lifecycle management capabilities of Blue Planet Manage, Control and Plan (MCP) software, which was demo’d at the Ciena booth.
 Based on discussions with service providers and internet content providers alike, operators are embracing open, extensible operational models to bring programmability and simplicity to their network operations.

 The Ciena booth also featured a demo of our new Blue Planet Analytics software, which includes new apps like Network Health Predictor that can intelligently predict (and thus avoid) failures across the network.
-Our BP Analytics expert Mina Paik said there was strong interest in network analytics that spanned many customer types – from service providers to enterprises and even data scientists at the show.
-Mina also heard broad agreement that “closed-loop network automation is viewed as the next step in network transformation, with the need for further reducing costs the primary driving factor.”
+There was strong interest in network analytics that spanned many customer types – from service providers to enterprises and even data scientists at the show.
+We also heard broad agreement that “closed-loop network automation is viewed as the next step in network transformation, with the need for further reducing costs the primary driving factor.”

 Looking for a few other views on the news from OFC?
 We’ve collected a few below.
 We also have a video where Ciena's Joe Cumello talked with Lightwave from the show flow: